GabrielOrtDias/GabrielOrtDias/README.md

 # 💫 About Me:
-i'm a ccomp student in Brazil<br>i'm studying mobile developing
+i'm a ccomp student in Brazil<br>i'm studying web full stack

 ## 🌐 Socials: